nodejs/node/doc/api/http.md

 If the message is transferred in chucked encoding (indicated by `this.chunkedEncoding`), `chunk` will be flushed as one chunk among a stream of chunks.
-Otherwise, it will be flushed as body of message.
+Otherwise, it will be flushed as the body of message.

-This method handles the raw body of HTTP message and has nothing to do with higher-level multi-part body encodings that may be used.
+This method handles the raw body of the HTTP message and has nothing to do with higher-level multi-part body encodings that may be used.

 If it is the first call to this method of a message, it will send the buffered header first, then flush the the `chunk` as described above.

-The second and successive calls to this method, it will assume the data will streamed and send the new data separately.
+The second and successive calls to this method will assume the data will be streamed and send the new data separately.
 It means that the response is buffered up to the first chunk of the body.

 Returns `true` if the entire data was flushed successfully to the kernel buffer.
-Returns `false` if all or part of the data was queued in user memory.
+Returns `false` if all or part of the data was queued in the user memory.
 Event `drain` will be emitted when the buffer is free again.

 ## `http.METHODS`